elnurgar/mzxml-precursor-corrector/README.md

-# Precursor m/z value corrector for mzXML
+# Precursor m/z value corrector for mzXML and mzML
 ## Problem
 In Data-Dependent Analysis on some high resolution mass spectrometry instruments, the precursor ion m/z value doesn't perfectly correspond to the ion from MS1 spectra retained for the fragmentation.
 As shown in this example: